Warxim/petep/README.md

 - **Scripter** - basic support for JS scripts for custom traffic processing
 - **Connections** - management of active connections

+### Scripter extension
+In order to use Scripter extension, it is recommended to use GraalVM, since the implementation is built using GraalVM Polyglot.
+Since GraalVM 22.2, you might need to install the scripting language in the GraalVM using `gu install js`.

-## Tunnel TCP through HTTP proxy like Burp or Zaproxy
+### Tunnel TCP through HTTP proxy like Burp or Zaproxy
 In order to test TCP communication using existing HTTP proxies like Burp Suite, OWASP Zap etc.), you can use PETEP external HTTP proxy module, which allows you tunnel the TCP communication through these proxies.